binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

     STRING Hello World!!!
     ENTER

-Encoded with the official encoder and then decoded with the midnitesnake decoder I got the following which had a different hex:
+Encoded with the official encoder and then decoded with the midnitesnake decoder I got the following which had a different hex value on the first line of the output:

 {linenos=off}
     ./ducky-decode.pl -f inject.bin